 In addition, there are many other weapons that are not part of the basic program but are widely used in the nine Ryūha: the Jutte (non bladed weapon with a single prong to capture parts of the body), the Nawa (rope), the Kusari-Fundo (weighted chain), the Kusari Gama (sickle with chain), the Kunai (a bladed digging tool) as well various versions of Shuriken (throwing weapons).

-The annual Bujinkan Fudō-myōō Dōjō includes the annual Hombu Dōjō membership for our students, and annual Shidōshikai membership for our instructors.
+The annual Bujinkan Fudō-myōō Dōjō licenses include the Hombu Dōjō membership (for our students), or Shidōshikai membership (for our instructors) and are valid for a calendar year.

-Once you have successfully met all the requirements for advancing one rank, we will order the official certificate from Hombu Dōjō (Japan).
-Only members of Hombu Dōjō in good standing can receive such a certificate; and only certificate delivered by Hombu Dōjō are recognized internationally.
+Once you have successfully met all the requirements for advancing in rank, you will be awarded a "temporary" certificate from Bujinkan Fudō-Myōō Dōjō to formalize your grade promotion and your official certificate from Hombu Dōjō (Japan) will be ordered.
+Only members of Hombu Dōjō in good standing may receive such a certificate; and only certificate delivered by Hombu Dōjō are recognized internationally.

 Uniforms & Clothing